The chance of failure for equipment parts can be calculated from their history of failing and maintenance while in service

 Each glass in the pack of 12 started its service life by being removed from the wrapping and put onto a shelf.
 From our experiences with drinking glass breakage, we realize a glass could be broken as it’s moved from the package to the shelf.

 At time zero the failure rate will not be zero, because with nearly 1,000,000 opportunities to be broken (12 x 83,333), some glasses will not make it from the pack to the shelf.
 The failure rate curve for a “typical household” begins at a point slightly above zero to allow for the occasional early life failure.
 The remaining glasses will not fail until they are broken by some event that happens during their lifetime.
 Acts of God and nature could be included in the analysis under their own category, but they are excluded from this basic example.

 Before a failure event there first must be an opportunity for a glass to be used.
 Along the bottom of the plot we see many situations and events where glasses are needed.
 There are birthday parties, annual festivities, family gatherings, visits by friends, anniversaries, special occasions, and many other times where we bring out a glass to have a drink.
 Each use is an opportunity for a glass to be broken.
 Among the population of 83,000-plus households glasses will be broken every day.

-This series of slides is a companion to the new Industrial and Manufacturing Wellness book.
-The book has extensive information, all the necessary templates, and useful examples of how to design and build your own Plant Wellness Way enterprise asset life cycle management system.
-You can buy the book from its publisher, Industrial Press, and from Amazon Books.
+This slide is a companion to the new Industrial and Manufacturing Wellness book.
+The book has extensive information, all the necessary templates, and useful examples of how to design and build your own Plant Wellness Way enterprise asset life cycle management system-of-reliability.
+Get the book from its publisher, Industrial Press, and Amazon Books.